 Allows selected students to work under the supervision of a practicing attorney to provide legal assistance on a pro-bono basis to North Carolina military personnel, including active-duty service members, reservists, veterans, and non-affiliated veterans.

-The Carolina Externship provides selected students with the opportunity to spend a month in Charlotte during the summer practicing in a corporate or business setting.
-The program involves both a class and externship placement where rising third-year students may expect to work on issues affecting corporations.
-For the externship, students will be placed full time with firms or in-house counsel offices.
-Classes will be held at the WFU Charlotte Center.
+Allows selected students to spend a summer month in Charlotte practicing in a corporate or business setting.
+The program involves a class and externship placement where students may expect to work on issues affecting corporations.
 Placements in other cities may be available, with course work handled by distance education.

-The Judicial Externship allows selected students to be placed with judges in state and federal courts throughout the Triad and beyond.
-Students spend time in court with their mentoring judge as well as researching and writing over a five- to six-week period.
-There is also a writing requirement.
-While the majority of placements are within the Triad, students may also recruit their own judges in any location where they hope to practice.
+Enables selected students to be placed with judges in state and federal courts throughout the U.S. Students spend time in court with their mentoring judge as well as researching and writing.
+While the majority of placements are within the Triad, students may also recruit their own judges in any location.

-The Wake Forest in Washington, D.C.
-Summer Judicial Externship allows selected second- and third-year students to spend eight weeks working in some of America’s most vibrant courts including the United States Court of Appeals and the Federal Circuit, among others.
-As part of the externship, students will engage in the kinds of tasks performed by law clerks, under the immediate supervision of an experienced attorney in Chambers.
-In addition, students attend a weekly class session, which explores issues common to the interns.
+Presents selected students with the opportunity to work in some of America’s most vibrant courts including the U.S. Court of Appeals for the Federal Circuit.
+Students engage in the kinds of tasks performed by law clerks, under the immediate supervision of an experienced attorney, and attend class.